tmio/gologrotate/README.md

 `gologrotate [-now] <searchDir>`

 `-now`: optional, runs a one-time log rotate.
-If this parameter is omitted, gologrotate runs at midnight.
+If this parameter is omitted, gologrotate runs as a cron job.

+`-time`: optional, sets the time of day according to the local clock at which the cron job will run.
+Defaults to 23:55.

 `searchDir` : the directory which logrotate will search recursively for .log files.